Understanding Elderberry Bushes Size For Optimal Growth And Harvest

 Elderberry bushes come in several varieties, each with distinct characteristics.
 Knowing these varieties aids in selecting the best type for your garden.

 Whether it’s the American elderberry (Sambucus canadensis), European elderberry (Sambucus nigra), or dwarf varieties, each brings unique benefits to your landscape.
+The American elderberry is a native species in many regions and plays an important role in supporting local ecosystems.

 American Elderberry (Sambucus canadensis)

 The American Elderberry (Sambucus canadensis) is a native shrub that typically grows between 5 to 12 feet in height and can reach widths of 6 to 10 feet.
 Valued for its berries and ecological importance, this variety thrives in various planting zones across North America, provided there is adequate moisture and sunlight.
+As a native plant, it is especially valuable for gardens and natural landscapes, supporting local wildlife and promoting sustainable planting.

 European Elderberry (Sambucus nigra)